LegoCylon/Ngender/README.md

 While it seems like a good practice to offer write-in options for player character genders, I think it can be helpful to have a list that can autocomplete or spellcheck.
 I think it's also helpful to consider many options for non-player characters, particularly when randomly generating them.
 Please keep in mind that some players may prefer to leave a character's gender unspecified whether or not it matches their own identity or expression.

 Pronouns are a common manifestation of gender expression but may not always correspond to gender expression.
 I'd recommend including write-in options for pronouns, too, and supporting player choice to leave character pronouns unspecified.
+Each culture & language may incorporate pronouns into sentences differently, so you may need to be prepared to do more than search & replace tokens in sentences.

 # Disclaimer